jozefg/drafts/bisim.md

-Now the most common thing we want to prove is some notion of equality.
+Now the most common thing we want to prove is some notion of equability.
 This is harder then it seems because the usual notions of equality don't work.

 Instead we can apply bisimulation.
 Our approach is the same, we define